John-Sule/Customer-Churn-Prediction---CONNECT-TEL-/README.md

 ConnectTel is committed to building an effective customer churn prediction system.
 By harnessing advanced analytics and machine learning techniques on existing customer data, we aim to predict churn accurately and implement tailored retention strategies.

-To achieve this, advanced analytics tools were utilized such as Python for data analysis, along with machine learning libraries like scikit-learn for predictive modeling.
+To achieve this, advanced analytics tools were utilized such as Python for data analysis with relevant libraries as pandas, numpy, matplotlib, etc, along with machine learning libraries like scikit-learn for predictive modeling.